Purdue University. Department of Botany and Plant Pathology

 Identifier: MSF 25

-Scope and Contents This collection contains two folders with articles written by Charles Barnes, one letter and a book by Barnes.
+Scope and Contents This collection contains two folders with articles written by Charles Barnes, one folder of letters, and a book written by Barnes.

 Collection — Box: Communal Collections 28, Placement: 08